jlebrijo/open-dock/README.md

 ##Configure hosted CONTAINERS (Docker)

+To use this command you need [Docker](https://docs.docker.com/installation/) installed in the server.

 In this file we can configure all containers to run in the host provided in the name:

 ```yml